 Visual connectivity within the superior colliculus requires a complex and precise organization of neuronal connections, also called topographic visual maps.
 The mechanisms controlling the development of visual maps are still under intense investigation in our lab and others.
-Several families of chemical guidance cues are involved and more recently it has been shown that a physical parameter is also important – the density of the brain tissue, sensed by a novel type of molecules, mechanosensors.
+Several families of chemical guidance cues are involved and more recently it has been shown that a the density of the brain tissue, sensed by a novel type of molecules, mechanosensors.
 The general hypothesis is that all these components interact to organize the visual network however nothing is known about these interactions.

 Discoveries and Innovation:

 Savier E. and Reber M. (2018) Visual maps development: reconsidering the role of retinal Efnas and basic principle of map alignment.
 Front.
 Cel.
 Neurosci.
 12, 77-80.

 Savier E, Eglen S, Perraut M, Barthelemy A, Pfrieger FW, Lemke G and Reber M. (2017) A Molecular Mechanism for the Topographic Alignment of Convergent Neural Maps. eLife 6:e20470.